Coldray125/beerinfo/README.md

   - JSON Schema Validator

 - **Persistence and Data Validation:**
   - Hibernate Core 6
   - Hibernate Validator
-  - Jakarta EL and Jakarta EL API: Used for Expression Language support.
+  - Glassfish expressly: Used for Jakarta Expression Language support in Hibernate Validator.
   - Jakarta Validation API: Used for validation.

 - **Other Dependencies:**